Skip to content

 US (FCC Part 15.247)

-Europe (CE) and Other Regions
+Europe (CE) and other regions

-EU868 typically limits EIRP to 14-27 dBm depending on sub-band and duty cycle requirements.
-The RAK4631’s 22 dBm max is within or near these limits and is available in regional variants (RAK4631-H for 779-923 MHz, RAK4631-L for 433-470 MHz).
+EU868 limits EIRP to 14 to 27 dBm depending on sub-band and duty cycle.
+The RAK4631’s 22 dBm max is within or near these limits and is available in regional variants (RAK4631-H for 779 to 923 MHz, RAK4631-L for 433 to 470 MHz).

 Firmware Support